 I was angry, miserable, felt worthless, undeserving, and wanted to crawl in a hole and be left alone.
 And I was alone… and lonely.
 Years of blaming others for how I felt and searching for a way to end the pain, led to nothing but anguish and heartache.
 But then, 19 years ago, I sought help and slowly, sometimes excruciatingly slowly, I began to find my way out of that dark place I had created.
 As the anger dissipated it was largely replaced with nothingness – no emotion, just nothing.

 Today I embrace the path that brought me here.
 It was my journey, and while I wish things had been different, and that I had not spent so much time in despair, I have no regrets.
+I think it is necessary to go through the fire in order to be fortified.
 I love where I’m at, who I am, and I now face life renewed and courageous, eager for what lies around the next corner!
+I am, finally, authentic, peaceful and free!

 Education and Training: